 Some other facts, points, and arguments…

 - For all of those who love “going up north” it looks like Traverse City doesn’t even make the cut.
-T.C. is much closer to the exact center line than the northern third of the state.
+T.C. is much closer to the North/South center than it is to the northern third of the state.
 Trigger warning, but Traverse City is firmly located in central Michigan.

 - The coordinates we used above mean that all three areas combine for 399 miles at 5.783108 degrees.